mheyer32/alienbreed3d2/ab3d2_source/ie/README.md

 music.
 With `IE_ENABLE_SID_MUSIC=1`, missing level MOD music falls back to `ie/at_dooms_gate_e1m1.sid`.

-The Redux targets require the Redux data checkout at `karlos-tkg-main/` in the `alienbreed3d2` repository root.
+The Redux and Overdrive targets require the Redux data checkout at `karlos-tkg-main/` in the `alienbreed3d2` repository root.
 The expected data root is `karlos-tkg-main/Game`, and the build prepares the selected profile under `ab3d2_source/_build/ie_media/`.
-This requirement applies to building the raw Redux `.ie68` artifacts; the packaged runtime binaries already contain the prepared Karlos-TKG-High program and assets.
+This requirement applies to building the raw Redux and Overdrive `.ie68` artifacts; the packaged runtime binaries already contain the prepared Karlos-TKG-High program and assets.

 The IE make fragment: